-The field trip begins with a group pickup at Piarco International Airport at 9:30am on the first day of your trip session (May 15 or 25).
+The field trip begins with a group pickup at Piarco International Airport at 9:30am on the first day of your trip session.
 Your trip leaders will meet you in the seating area under the mural just outside the baggage claim hall.
 The group will then depart for Matura, approximately an hour's drive away.
-The trip will conclude with a group drop-off back at the Piarco Airport at 10:00am on the final day of your trip session (May 23 or June 2).
+The trip will conclude with a group drop-off back at the Piarco Airport at 10:00am on the final day of your trip session.

-Our group occupies all available rooms in Suzan's guest house, and we have multiple trip sessions planned for 2024.
+Our group occupies all available rooms in Suzan's guest house, and we have multiple trip sessions planned for 2025.
 Because of this, we are unfortunately not able to accommodate you at the guest house prior to the beginning of your field trip session or after it concludes.
 If you're looking for accommodations for before or after your field trip, there are several hotels near Piarco International Airport with free shuttles to and from the airport.
 Please let us know if you'd like a few recommendations!